Split home loan

 Freedom + certainty

 “Should I go for the certainty of fixed rates or the freedom of variable rates?”
 When it comes to choosing the right home loan, splitting lets you have your cake and eat it.

-Your home loan amount is divided into separate loan accounts, with different rates and fees.
-You can choose which portion of your loan balance is on a fixed interest rate, and how much goes on a variable interest rate: our split loan calculator can help you decide.
-You’ll also get separate statements so you can manage repayments and monitor your balances.
+Your home loan amount’s divided into separate accounts, with different rates and fees.
+You decide which portion of your loan amount is on a 1-5 year fixed interest rate, and how much goes on a variable interest rate (split loan calculator can help you decide).
+You’ll get separate statements, so you can manage repayments and check each loan balance.

 The certainty of a fixed rate and the flexibility of a variable rate, with up to four separate loan accounts.